 Fiona's early work is characterised by explorations in photographic technique.
 In the late 1980s she was amongst a group of women artists who challenged photography's social documentary aesthetic, prevalent in the previous decade.
 She created photographic constructions that incorporated photography with other materials in elaborately encrusted frames.
 She went on to focus on the still-life format, recording Museum taonga (Māori ancestral treasures) and other historic objects such as hei tiki (greenstone pendants) and the now extinct huia bird.
 In these works, she brings to a contemporary audience an awareness of traditional and forgotten objects.

-Fiona was named a Knight (Chevalier) in the Order of Arts and Letters (Chevalier de l’ordre des Arts et des Lettres) by the French Prime Minister, Manuel Valls, in a ceremony at Auckland War Memorial Museum on May 1st 2016.
+Pardington, who this year was made a Member of the New Zealand Order of Merit, was last year named a Knight (Chevalier) in the Order of Arts and Letters (Chevalier de l’ordre des Arts et des Lettres) by the French Prime Minister.
 Pardington is the first New Zealand visual artist to receive this honour.

 Fiona has received many fellowships, residencies, awards and grants including the Moet & Chandon Fellow (France) in 1991-92, the Frances Hodgkins Fellow in both 1996 and 1997, the Ngai Tahu residency at Otago Polytechnic in 2006 and both a Quai Branly Laureate award; La Residence de Photoquai and the Arts Foundation Laureate Award in 2011.